3.67

-input fields base data results Calculations for GER on the UBA database (including LULUCF and ISA).
+input fields base data results Calculations for the EU on the EEA database (including LULUCF and ISA).
 Global emissions are based on GCP including LUC (simplifying assumption: LUC = LULUCF).[1]
 B_i_cor

 Calculation of national budgets with a given weighting of the population